 Gooderstone Water Gardens and Nature Trail

 A short walk in six acres of gardens with ponds, bridges and nature in abundance at Gooderstone Water Gardens.
 The venue is wheelchair friendly, but it is advised to talk to reception about the best route possible as some paths have steps.
 Disabled toilets are available on site.
+Dogs on leads are welcome at Gooderstone Water Gardens.

 Length: 0.5 miles but other paths allow you to lengthen or shorten your walk.

 The coast path between Holkham and Wells is flat and accessible by wheelchair users.
 Disabled parking is available on site.
+Holkham beach is dog-friendly.

 Length: you can lengthen or shorten trail, but the accessible walk is approximately 1 ½ miles from Holkham to Wells.